appserver-io/appserver/_drafts/building-webapps-using-angular-and-appserver-io.md

 }
 ```

-Next thing we need is a Servlet `WEB-INF/classes/MyVendor/MyApp/LoginServlet.php` which listens to `http://myapp.dev:9080/login.do`
+Next is a Servlet `WEB-INF/classes/MyVendor/MyApp/LoginServlet.php` which listens to `http://myapp.dev:9080/login.do`
 where our AngularJS app `AuthService` is connected to.
-We'll inject the `AuthService` and implement the `doPost`
+Inject the `AuthService` and implement the `doPost`
 method since there will only be credentials sent via HTTP-Post Method.

 ```php